Rastikko/Rastikko.github.io/_posts/2016-12-03-data-structures-cheatsheet.md

 categories: html
 ---

+Small cheatsheet of data structures and the associated cost.

 ## List ADT

 The [list abstract data structure](https://goo.gl/mhgkxI) is one of the basic data structures around.
 Allows you to dynamically insert and remove and access elements.